-Lombardian dishes are often considered to be among the heartiest and most substantial in Italy.
+Lombardian dishes are often considered among Italy’s heartiest and most substantial.
 Rich in butter, cream, and cheese, the specialties are delicious and memorable, if not exactly for dieters.
 Excellent Lombard cheeses include the cow-and-goat cheese Bitto, the famed blue-veined Gorgonzola, creamy Mascarpone, and a Parmesan-like Grana Padano.
 Treated meats, like the tasty bresaola, air-cured beef, or speck (smoked bacon), are also popular in Milanese restaurants (although not strictly from Milan).
 Rice is even more popular than pasta in this part of Italy, and risotto is ever-present.
 Risotto Milanese is Milan’s flagship dish, made with saffron.
 Ossobucco (braised veal shanks cooked in white wine), Cotoletta (breaded veal cutlets), and Panettone (breadlike Christmas cake made with candied fruits and raisins) are all specialties from Milan.

 Located in the Santa Maria Delle Grazie convent, this is many visitors’ first stop in Milan, especially since Dan Brown’s “The DaVinci Code” became a massive bestseller.
 Known in English as “The Last Supper,” Leonardo da Vinci’s masterpiece is the most famous painting in all Milan, if not all, Italy.

 Dominating the central Piazza del Duomo and rising high above other buildings, Milan’s Duomo is the world’s largest Gothic Cathedral, with capacity for 40,000 people.
 Nearly 600 years were needed to build this large church; finally, construction was completed in the 19th century.
 You can head up to the roof to enjoy stellar city views.

 Just across from the Duomo, this beautiful shopping arcade dates back to the 1860s and is named after the King of that era.
 There are a marvelous glass ceiling and a multitude of shops and cafes.

 Considered the world’s most famous opera house, the decadent La Scala theatre near the Duomo stages productions from November to July and operagoers book months in advance.